 \subsection{Dual variant}

-As it turns out, our reasoning can be turned around to arrive at a ``dual'' algorithm for going from facets to subgrids.
-Similar to \autoref{sct:model} we start off with the observation that:
+As degridding relates to gridding, there is a similar dual algorithm variant for going from facets to subgrids.
+Analogously to the steps taken in \autoref{sct:model}, we start with the observation that